youngmonkeys/ezyfox-server/README.md

 - An app contains its user manager.
 - A plugin only handles events and clients' requests.

-See more detail about Sever Architect [here](https://youngmonkeys.org/ezyfox-server/guides/ezyfox-server-architecture)
+See more detail about the sever architecture [here](https://youngmonkeys.org/ezyfox-server/guides/ezyfox-server-architecture)

 ## ✏️ Examples